junsookim76/SI_Crystal_Melting/README.md

 # SI_Crystal_Melting

+>Supporting Data
+>
+>for "Melting point prediction of organic crystals using direct molecular dynamics simulations"
+>
+>by Chi, Han, Won, and Kim (2025)

 The list of folders and files included is as below.
 ## Configuration files for GROMACS simulations: *.gro
    - **folder name**: CONFIG\_INIT\_{REFCODE}\_{FORCEFIELD}\_{SYSTEM}